microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-fqdn.md

 ---
 title: "fqdn resource type"
-description: "A fully qualified domain name (FQDN) is the complete address of an internet host or computer"
+description: "A fully qualified domain name (FQDN) refers to the complete address of an internet host or computer.
+It includes the hostname and the domain name, providing a specific and unique identification for the device on the internet."
 author: "Moti-ba"
 ms.localizationpriority: medium
 ms.prod: identity-and-access